 After you run a report, you can customize its layout by rearranging the attributes and performance statistics or by filtering out unwanted data.

-To understand where your business’s high performing traffic comes from, you may also need to exclude certain websites from the Bing Ads Syndicated Partner Network.
+To understand where your business’s high performing traffic comes from, you may also need to exclude certain websites from the Microsoft Advertising Partner Network.
 You can find out what those are by accessing the Website URL (publisher) report on the Reports page.

 Quality scores and their impact